ska-sa/katsdpcontroller/sandbox/README.md

 5. Sometimes Singularity doesn't realise that it should be the master if it is started too soon after Zookeeper.
-To be on the safe side, run `docker-compose restart singularity` to get it going.
+To be on the safe side, run `docker compose restart singularity` to get it going.

 ## Preparing an image tag